tendermint/spec/spec/consensus/proposer-based-timestamp/README.md

 A more comprehensive discussion of the limitations of `BFTTime` can be found in the [first draft][main_v1] of this proposal.
-Of particular interest is to possibility of having validators equipped "faulty" clocks, not fairly accurate with real time, that detain more than `f` voting power, plus the proposer's flexibility when selecting a `Commit` set, and thus determining the timestamp for a block.
+Of particular interest is to possibility of having validators equipped with "faulty" clocks, not fairly accurate with real time, that control more than `f` voting power, plus the proposer's flexibility when selecting a `Commit` set, and thus determining the timestamp for a block.